medic/cht-core/README.md

 | Variable           | Description
 | ------------------ | -------------
 | state              | Returns only messages that match a given state value. e.g. state=pending
+| states             | Array.
+Returns only messages with state matching one of the states in the array.
 | start (todo)       | Returns list of messages, limited to 25 starting at id (uuid).
 | descending         | Returns latest messages first.
 | limit              | Modifies number of returned messages to specified value, max is 1000.